alejandro-alzate/srt-lua/README.md

-		--We tell srt.lua to apply changes, an optional argument is the delta so we account the lag --This method has been deprecated since setTime calls it internally but has not been removed --For the lag compesation feature that has.
+		--We tell srt.lua to apply changes, an optional argument is the delta so we account the lag --This method has been deprecated since setTime calls it internally but has not been removed --For the lag compensation feature that has.
 Beware of not using it alone since you could get --out of sync with the media being played with. captionsObject:update(dt)
 	end